-Dr Barrett had brief aspirations of being a vet but decided that living animals smell and bite too much.
+Prof Barrett had brief aspirations of being a vet but decided that living animals smell and bite too much.
 Now he studies dinosaurs, enjoying the detective work that goes into studying animals he couldn’t possibly see alive today.

-The first time Dr Barrett got his hands on real dinosaur material was at the Natural History Museum on a summer placement during his undergraduate degree in zoology.
+The first time Prof Barrett got his hands on real dinosaur material was at the Natural History Museum on a summer placement during his undergraduate degree in zoology.
 He was sorting bones of the Hypsilophodon, a small plant-eating dinosaur only known from the Isle of Wight.

 ‘Skulls are really neat three-dimensional jigsaw puzzles,’ he says.
 ‘There’s a lot of information in a skull about the evolutionary history of an animal, and also about its biology.
 It tells you how well it could see, how well it could smell; it tells you what its brain was like, what its ear was like, how it was eating.’

-Dr Barrett can tell a lot about dinosaurs by looking at their bones and comparing them to living animals.
+Prof Barrett can tell a lot about dinosaurs by looking at their bones and comparing them to living animals.
 His research can show how a dinosaur moved, what they looked like, their skin texture and even what noises they made.
 Using the Museum’s CT scanner to look at inner ear bones of dinosaurs he can tell what range of sounds they could hear, and therefore make.

-Dr Barrett spends much of his time researching, writing papers and supervising students.
+Prof Barrett spends much of his time researching, writing papers and supervising students.
 He likes getting away on visits to conferences and other museums too, when he’s not digging up new finds around the world.